Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 V3 is just a reboot made fron scratch to follow V3 of the Game Boy Printer emulator, nothing change compared to V2 for user, enjoy it !
 I have removed the possibility to directly transform an image into e-paper as it was source of bugs.
 Now everything passes through entry text file.

-# The complete list of game compatible with the Game Boy Printer
+# The complete list of games compatible with the Game Boy Printer

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*